voltive/amz_sp_api/README.md

     }
   ]
 })
-api_orders = AmzSpApi::OrdersApiModel::OrdersV0Api.new(client)
+api_orders = AmzSpApi::OrdersV0::OrdersV0Api.new(client)
 api_orders.get_order(my_order_id)

-# or you can use models AmzSpApi::RestrictedSpApiClient.new(AmzSpApi::TokensApiModel::CreateRestrictedDataTokenRequest.new(restricted_resources: [
+# or you can use models AmzSpApi::RestrictedSpApiClient.new(AmzSpApi::Tokens20210301::CreateRestrictedDataTokenRequest.new(restricted_resources: [
-        AmzSpApi::TokensApiModel::RestrictedResource.new(...
+        AmzSpApi::Tokens20210301::RestrictedResource.new(...
 ```

 ## Feeds and reports